 The Broadstone Gate provides a key access to the Grangegorman site and has been developed as part of the Luas Cross City works.
-It will be finished as a public plaza and the access will provide a major linkage between Grangegorman and Dublin city.
-The plaza is situated off Constitution Hill on the site of the Old Royal Canal at the former Great Weatern Railway Station commonly known as Broadstone, and will mark a prominent entrance to the Grangegorman urban quarter.
+It was finished as a public plaza and the access provides a major linkage between Grangegorman and Dublin city.
+The plaza is situated off Constitution Hill on the site of the Old Royal Canal at the former Great Western Railway Station commonly known as Broadstone, and will mark a prominent entrance to the Grangegorman urban quarter.

 The Broadstone site, which borders Grangegorman on its east side, was subject to a Part VIII planning process in 2014 in order to facilitate the site development and gate access.